AZGFD Updates Related to COVID-19

 Absolutely.
 As always, hunters and anglers must be in possession of a valid Arizona hunting, fishing or combo license.
 Check with appropriate local municipalities and land-management agencies for any restriction or closure notices of campsites, parks, lakes or boat docks.

 Q: Speaking of hunting, is the harvesting of big game for sustenance during this national emergency OK?

 No. All license and hunt permit-tag requirements, season dates, legal methods of take and bag limits are to be observed and will be strictly enforced.
 Poaching is a crime.
 Any wildlife violations can be reported to the department’s Operation Game Thief hotline at (800) 352-0700.

 Q: Are fish stockings going to be impacted?

 At this time, all waters are expected to receive their full allotment of trout stockings through the season.
-In addition, AZGFD will begin bi-weekly stockings of channel catfish next week in the Community Fishing Program waters.
+In addition, AZGFD has begun bi-weekly stockings of channel catfish in the Community Fishing Program waters.

 Q: Will the Department continue to offer Hunter Education classroom courses, field days and bonus point field tests?

 To ensure the safety of our students, volunteers and staff, many Hunter Education classroom courses, field days and bonus point field tests have been postponed.
 A limited number of small field days and bonus point field tests that adhere to CDC guidelines may be held, based on volunteer instructor availability.
 Should classes become available, they will be posted to the Department’s Hunter Education page, and further information will be provided to previously registered students.
 Visit the Hunter Education page for more information about changes to Hunter Education related to COVID-19.